Information of Gypsum Boards

 3. Moisture Resistant Gypsum Boards

-The moisture-resistant gypsum boards are used as a covering material in the interior of the walls.
+The moisture-resistant gypsum boards, often referred to as gypsum partition, are used as a covering material in the interior of the walls.
 It has wide applications in Residential and commercial buildings where moisture protection is very essential.
 It is also used as a wall tile in the walls of bathrooms and areas which are subjected to moisture.

 The moisture-resistant gypsum boards have various applications such as the base for the external soffits in a sheltered position.